Lemon-Framework/docs/getting_started/03_routing.md

 # Routing

 Since in Lemon we don't follow traditional aproach file=route, there is other way.
 As said, lemon Application automaticaly found route depending on the reqest, but first we have to define them.
-For that there is shorthand class `Lemon\Route` which is basicaly static alias (Facade) for router.
-There are more of theese aliases, they are called Zests and they will be covered in next chapters.
+For that there is class `Lemon\Route`.
 So let's define first route.
 This is simple definition:

 ```
 <?php